7MinSec/bpatty/index.md

 ###Linux

+* [backup-stuff.sh](scripts/linux/backup-stuff.sh) is a quick and easy script to make a .tgz file out of a folder full o' stuff
 * [disk-space-alert.sh](scripts/linux/disk-space-alert.sh) - uses [swaks](cmdline/linux/swaks.md) to send out an email alert when disk utilization reaches a certain threshold.
 * [kali-essentials.sh](scripts/linux/kali-essentials.sh) - a big "git clone a bunch of stuff" script that I run right after installing a fresh Kali box.
 * [kali-gitupdate.sh](scripts/linux/kali-gitupdate.sh) - will go through your Kali box and update any git repositories.

+##Training
+Check out these [vulnerable machine resources](pentesting/training/vulnerablemachines.md) which will help you practice and sharpen your pentest skills in a safe environment.

 #Web tech (blogs, bots and whatnots)
 Like LAMP stuff, Ghost, Hugo and other thingies that get served up on Web technology.